andr1976/HydDown/README.md

 A few choices is made to keep things simple to begin with:

 - [Coolprop](http://www.coolprop.org/) is used as thermodynamic backend
-- Only pure substances are considered (mixtures may come later on - but calculations are very slow)
+- Mainly pure substances are considered (mixtures can be handled - but calculations can be slow)
 - Gas phase only
 - No temperture stratification in the gas phase
 - No temperture gradient through vessel wall

-The code will be as simple as possible.
-These choices makes the problem a lot more simple to solve, First of all the pure substance Helmholtz energy based equation of state (HEOS) in coolprop offers a lot of convenience in terms of the property pairs/state variables that can be set independently.
+The code is as simple as possible.
+The above choices makes the problem a lot more simple to solve, First of all the pure substance Helmholtz energy based equation of state (HEOS) in coolprop offers a lot of convenience in terms of the property pairs/state variables that can be set independently.
 Using only a single gas phase species also means that component balances is redundant and 2 or 3-phase flash calculations are not required.
 That being said the principle used for a single component is more or less the same, even for multicomponent mixtures with potentially more than one phase.

 ## Description
 The following methods are implemented: